Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Crafting Invisible Perturbations

 As we assume the attacker does not have control over the ambient light, we cannot take $\sigimg$ (image without the effect of the ambient light).
 We instead take an image where both ambient and the attacker controlled LEDs are fully illuminated, which we call $\fullimg = \ambimg + \sigimg$, and extrapolate $\sigimg$ as $\fullimg - \ambimg$.

 The process of solving the above optimization problem is shown in~\algref{algo:gen-signal}.
 We use the cross-entropy as our loss function $J$ and used ADAM~\cite{kingma2014adam} as the optimizer.
-Next, we discuss how our algorithm handles the unique challenges (Sec. \ref{subsec:phy-challenges}) to generate robust adversarial signals.
+Next, we discuss how our algorithm handles the unique challenges (\secref{subsec:phy-challenges}) to generate robust adversarial signals.

 \paragraph{Structure of $\signal(t)$.} One of the challenges in solving the above optimization problem is determining how to represent the time-vary attacker signal $\signal(t)$ in a suitable format.
 We choose to represent it as an vector of intensity values, which we denote as $\digsignal$.
 Each index in $\digsignal$ represents a time interval of $\readouttime$ (i.e., the readout time of the camera).
 This is because the attacker will not gain any additional control over the rolling shutter effect by changing the light intensity within a single $\readouttime$ period: Within a single $\readouttime$, the same set of rows are exposed to light and any intensity changes will be averaged.
 Furthermore, we bound the values of $\digsignal$ to be in $[0,1]$, such that $0$ denotes zero intensity and $1$ denotes full intensity.
 The signal values inside are scaled accordingly.
 To ensure our signal is within the bounds, we use a change-of-variables.
 We define $\digsignal = \frac{1}{2}(\tanh(\varw) + 1)$.
 Thus, $\varw$ can take any unbounded value during our optimization.
 Finally, the attacker must determine what is an appropriate length of $\digsignal$ because the optimizer needs a tensor of finite size.
 We design $\digsignal$ to be periodic with period equal to image capture time: $\readouttime \cdot h + \exptime$ where $h$ is the height of the image in pixels.
 As each index in $\digsignal$ represents $\readouttime$ units of time, the length of the vector for $\digsignal$ would be $\sigsize = h + \Bigl \lceil{{\exptime}\over \readouttime}\Bigl \rceil$.